Table of contents

 Frequently asked questions

-Businesses can ensure compliance with cloud security regulations by implementing appropriate technical and organizational measures to protect data from unauthorized access, use, disclosure, or destruction.
+Businesses can ensure compliance with cloud security regulations by implementing appropriate technical and organisational measures to protect data from unauthorised access, use, disclosure or destruction.
 Some specific steps include:

 Dropbox helps secure cloud data by providing a comprehensive suite of security features, including: